charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade/README.md

 1. Perform Y-axis calibration:
    - Using the console, send the command "SHAPER_CALIBRATE AXIS=Y"
    - When complete, send the command "SAVE_CONFIG"
-1. Open your printer.cfg
-   - Copy the values from the auto-generated "[input_shaper]" section at the bottom into the upper section
+1. Unplug the accelerometer and remove it from the bed.
+Store it away safely for another day.
-   - Comment out (or remove) the accelerometer config file that you enabled in step 5.
+1. Open your printer.cfg and comment out (or remove) the accelerometer config file that you enabled in step 5.
 1. Save printer.cfg & restart the firmware.
-You are done!
+You are done tuning IS!

 ## Step 8.
 Re-do Pressure Advance after finishing your IS setup
+You might get lucky here, but re-running the same test quickly to verify the PA setting is always a good idea.

 ## THE END!
 Happy printing.